 - Click Save and run.

 The backup job can be scheduled to run at a specific date and time.
 You can read an article about how to schedule a backup job at this address: "How to use the scheduler"

 Backup4all uses the Volume Shadow Copy service that allows you to back up local open files from NTFS partitions under Windows XP/2003 Server/Vista.
 Therefore you can back up Outlook Express (OE) without closing it if certain requirements are met:

-- computer is running Windows XP, Windows 2003 Server or Windows Vista
+- computer is running Windows XP/2003 Server/Vista/ Windows 7 or later

 - you use an administrator account